zapabob/ROCm/docs/contribute/index.md

-# Contributing to ROCm Docs
+# Contributing to ROCm documentation

 AMD values and encourages the ROCm community to contribute to our code and documentation.
 This repository is focused on ROCm documentation and this